Juliet-Simpson/Custom-Cupboards/README.md

     * Muted grey text has been used to show the filtering and search results at the top left of the designs page in order to be unobtrusive.

 * Design:
     * The theme is of sharp corners through out with a border radius of zero to give an impression of accurate wood cutting.
-Page titles are centered and content endevours to all be neatly aligned.
+Page titles are centered and content endeavours to all be neatly aligned.

 * Layout:
     * Use has been made throughout of bootstrap cards which give neatly divided groups of content and can be accurately positioned.
 They again have used the theme of zero border radius and lend themselves to background colors incorporating the theme colours.
 Cards are either centered or in 2 columns on larger screens.

 * Background images:
     * The homepage image is chosen because it features different cupboard doors, a good representation of the service offered by the site.
 These are neatly and accurately vertically arranged, in line with the rest of the site's theme of neatness and accuracy.
 One of the lower doors of the image has a lit panel which blends well with the transparent orange background of the card incorporating the checked statements.
-It also hopes to give na impression of inviting users into the site.
+It also hopes to give an impression of inviting users into the site.
     * The about page background shows an image of a human hand measuring a piece of wood, a good representation of what the business does and hopes to add some life to the impression.
 It is light in colour in order to be unobtrusive.
     * The Info pages background is of a muted diagram of the fixings that might come with a cupboard.
 This is to give the idea of the workings of the business and be especially relevant to the assembly page.
 The black of the diagram has been muted to grey in order to not interfere with page content.